Documentation

 Runtime model

 Only one of these apps is active at a time.
-Moving between monitoring and emulation is not a mode toggle inside one runtime.
+Moving between capture, emulation, and provisioning is not a mode toggle inside one runtime.
 It is an app change on the device.

 Shared behavior

-From a user perspective, both firmware personalities share a few common traits:
+From a user perspective, all three firmware personalities share a few common traits:

 What changes is the job the device is performing on the bus.